-Project provides support, resources, and services to the targeted population.
-Our target population is all students in Perry County and their families.
-Dozens of barriers and challenges impact the children, youth, and families of in Perry County, as outlined above.
-We monitor and address these barriers and challenges.
-For this project, we will intervene with multiple direct and priority students (see Quality of Project Services C,
+Project provides support, resources, and services to the targeted population

+Our FSCS project will serve all students enrolled in our Mexico schools.
+Our target population is all students enrolled in our schools and their families.
+Dozens of barriers and challenges impact the students enrolled in our schools and their families, as outlined above.
+We will monitor and address these barriers and challenges.
+We will intervene with multiple direct and comprehensive services as outlined in Figure 6 (p.
+13).